 The Bounty is registered for convenience in Honduras and flies the blue and white flag of that country.
-Peter comes on board this morning and says: “We have to go into Athens today and get you a Captain’s license.”
+Peter comes on board this morning and says: “We have to go into Athens today and get you a Captain’s license -- for the insurance, you know?.”
 This prospect fills me with considerable trepidation as my knowledge of navigation and seamanship theory is pretty minimal.

 “Yes sir,” I answer, nervously.

 “The exam consists of only one question.
 Are you ready?” says the Vice-consul.